documentation-as-code/ci-cd-for-documentation/slides/README.md

 - our documentation was the last thing we would do,
 - it had spelling and syntax mistakes,
 - we were using the passive voice, but sometimes the active voice
-- it was often inacurrate,
+- it was often inaccurate,
 - a few were able to correct anything so we had to contact them through email,
 - several authors could not work on the same piece of documentation without going through lengthy merges,
 - and links would break very often without us even knowing.